-After all results are generated, the result analysis UI will be automatically opened.
-It allows you to navigate through the results, and import them back into ImageJ (if supported by the generated data type).
+output data and the current project file.
+JIPipe will automatically open an interface that allows you to navigate through the results, and import them back into ImageJ or JIPipe (if supported by the generated data type).

 The UI has two main components:

 - The slot tree shows a hierarchy of all data slots.
 It is organized by compartment, then algorithm, and finally data slot.
 By selecting any of the entries, all data associated to the selection or any n-child is displayed.

 - The output data table lists the stored data of the selected slot(s) as table (if you are unfamiliar why this is, please take a look at the explanation on how JIPipe processes data)

 After selecting a set of slots in the slot tree the output data table will update to only display the data of the selected slots.
 The table has following columns: